unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 Of course, we can decrease the number of units in our hidden layer, but this also decreases the number of patterns our network can remember.
 Moreover, if we increase the image size, this number of weights will explode, even though the task of recognizing large images is not necessarily more difficult than the task of recognizing small images.

 The solution is that we make the network learn in a 'smart' way.
 The features that we learn should be similar both for small and large images, and similar features (e.g. edges, corners) can appear anywhere in the image (in mathematical terms: *translation invariant*).
-We do this by making use of a concepts from image processing that preceed deep learning.
+We do this by making use of a concepts from image processing that precede Deep Learning.

 A **convolution matrix**, or **kernel**, is a matrix transformation that we 'slide' over the image to calculate features at each position of the image.
-For ech pixel, we calculate the matrix product between the kernel and the pixel with its surroundings.
+For each pixel, we calculate the matrix product between the kernel and the pixel with its surroundings.
 A kernel is typically small, between 3x3 and 7x7 pixels.
 We can for example think of the simple 3x3 kernel:
 ~~~
 [[0, 0, 0,],
  [1, 1, 1],
  [0, 0, 0]]
 ~~~
 {: .language-python}
-This kernel will give a high value to a pixle if it's in the middle of a horizontal edge.
+This kernel will give a high value to a pixel if it's in the middle of a horizontal edge.
 Note that for RGB images, the kernel should also have a depth of 3.

 In our **convolutional layer** our hidden units are a number of convolutional matrices (or kernels), where the values of the matrices are the weights that we learn in the training process.
 The output of a convolutional layer is an 'image' for each of the kernels, that gives the output of the kernel applied to each pixel.